goel42/twitter-stalky/README.md

 1. Please create an application at apps.twitter.com
 2. Generate the Consumer Key(API Key) | Consumer Secret(API Secret) | Access Token| Access Token Secret
 3. Mention the credentials obtained above in /config/initializers/twitter.rb
 4. You are now good to go!
+Happy Stalking!

 What goes  inside?

 1. Twitter gem to fetch the posts
 2. Simple_form gem for forms
 3. Twitter BootStrap for UI